Welcome to

 (as adapted for use in Episcopal worship)

 Planning further ahead?
-Use the 2013 Liturgical Calendar or the 2014 Liturgical Calendar.
+Use the 2024 Liturgical Calendar.

 Sunday